-Costs for data requests begin at approximately $90.00.
-Please be aware that due to the large number of customised requests received they will be placed in a queue.
-The waiting list is approximately 6-8 weeks.
-No work will be undertaken until approval to proceed is given.
+Please be aware that due to the large number of customised requests received, they will be placed in a queue.
+We will attempt to provide data within four weeks, although more complex requests will take longer.
+No work will be undertaken until approval to proceed is given by the data requestor.

 Requests or enquires about data requirements should be emailed to: firstname.lastname@example.org

 Under the Higher Education Support Act 2003, sections 179-5, 10, 15, 20(c) and the Privacy Act 1988, section 14 (IPP11), it is an offence to release any information that is likely to enable identification of any particular individual.

 To avoid any risk of disseminating identifiable data, a disclosure control technique called data suppression has been utilised.
 Cells that have values of less than five have been primarily suppressed and annotated as ‘< 5’.
 To prevent cells that have been primarily suppressed from being calculated, other cells may also need to be suppressed.
 This is known as consequential or secondary suppression.
 These cells are annotated as ‘np’ (not published).
 In the data cube (uCube), a disclosure control technique called input perturbation has been applied to the data, whereby small random adjustments are made to cell counts.

 This is applicable to all of the Department of Education, Skills and Employment’s Higher Education data that is either published on the Department’s website or custom tabular data provided to clients.